Getting all Deals

 getDeals();

-Use php getAllDeals.php command to execute the code in the command line.
+Use the php getAllDeals.php command to execute the code in the command line.

 $ php getAllDeals.php